The Krypton Security Architecture

 Pairing establishes an authenticated and encrypted communication channel over an untrusted medium.

-krd asks Krypton to perform a signature with your SSH private key, this request must be (1) authenticated to ensure that it is coming from an authorized computer and (2) encrypted as it contains sensitive data including the SSH session id.
+krd asks Krypton for a signature, this request must be (1) authenticated to ensure that it is coming from an authorized computer and (2) encrypted as it contains sensitive data.

 We use 3 untrusted communication channels to communicate between your phone and computer: Bluetooth, AWS SQS, and AWS SNS.
 AWS SNS is a service for delivering push notifications; it utilizes APNS (iOS) and Firebase (Android) which are both untrusted.
 For the rest of this post, you can assume all messages are sent simultaneously on all channels unless otherwise noted.